tbrockman/tbrockman.github.io/_drafts/hello-world.md

 ![Testing the Utterances vulernability](/assets/img/utterance_testing_vulnerability.png)

-Frantically, realizing I had goofed, I sought to contact the author in an e-mail and apologize for my lack of responsible disclosure:
+Frantically, realizing I had goofed, I sought to contact the author in an e-mail and apologize for my lack of tact:
 > **Theo:**
 >
 > Hey!
 I recently found out about Utterances and was super excited to implement it into my own website as I work through a redesign, and then became curious as to how things worked on the backend to prevent things like people maliciously spamming Github issue creation using the API token that the API provides to the client.